aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/justification/_index.md

 ---
 ## Justification enumeration

-Enumerates the forms of quadding (justification) to be used in displaying the annotation�s text.
+Enumerates the forms of quadding (justification) to be used in displaying the annotation's text.

 ```csharp
 public enum Justification